gbonacini/dtmflib/README.md

 Trivia:
 =======

 I intended to use it for radio hacks / experiments.
-Then I watched Bandersnatch ( https://en.wikipedia.org/wiki/Black_Mirror:_Bandersnatch ) and I felt the necessity to try, in 2019, the experience ( read the pain) of saving  a file on audio cassette.
-So I added a command line tool based on my library, able to conver a file (binary or text ) in a sequence of DTMF tones :-)
-There are 16 DTMF tones, so you can covert a byte in two sequence of two DTMF tones, one encoding the four most significative bits, the other the less significative.
-For now the speed is 4 tones for second, so 2 bytes for second.
-So definitely it's slower than a C64 cassette player ( 300 byte per second if I remember), but ITU specs show that the speed should be improved drastically, maybe in the future I'll do some changes ( suggestions are welcome ), for now I think it's awesome, so '80 (maybe '70) ! :-)
+Then I watched Bandersnatch ( https://en.wikipedia.org/wiki/Black_Mirror:_Bandersnatch ) and I felt the necessity to try, in 2019, the experience ( read "the pain") of saving a file on audio cassette.
+So I added a command line tool based able to convert a file (binary or text ) in a sequence of DTMF tones  There are 16 DTMF tones, so you can covert a byte in a sequence of two DTMF tones, one encoding the four most significative bits, the other the less significative.
+For now, the speed is 4 tones for second, so 2 bytes for second.
+Definitely it's slower than a C64 cassette player ( 300 byte per second, if I remember), but ITU specs show that the speed should be improved drastically, maybe in the future I'll do some changes ( suggestions are welcome ), for now I think it's awesome, so 80s (maybe 70s) !

 DISCLAIMER:
 ===========